How to make your own crystal embellished heart pendant with epoxy jewelry clay

-Use a popsicle stick or tongue depressor to scoop out equal parts of the Part A and Part B of the epoxy jewelry clay.
+Use a wooden stick or tongue depressor to scoop out equal parts of the Part A and Part B of the epoxy jewelry clay.

 Hint: The mixed clay will stick to your hands.
 You should wear gloves when working with this product.